MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmfcpropertygridctrl-class.md

 ### <a name="parameters"></a>Parametreler
  [in] *bInternet*
- `TRUE` Visual Studio .NET içinde kullanılan stil özelliği kılavuz denetimi ayarlamak için; Aksi takdirde `FALSE`.
-Varsayılan değer `TRUE` şeklindedir.
+ Özellik kılavuzunda true denetlemek için Visual Studio.
+NET'te kullanılan stili; Aksi takdirde FALSE.
+Varsayılan değer True'dur.

 ### <a name="remarks"></a>Açıklamalar